 Kansas City, Missouri, Nebraska and Iowa

 Kansas City, St. Joseph, South Eastern Nebraska and South Western Iowa have some very interesting sights to see.
 You might not hear much about this area outside of the great BBQ ,but its worth visiting for many great reasons.
 Kansas City is know as the “City of Fountains” and you can see fountains and architecture throughout the city.
 You can visit the stunning National WWI Museum, the Hallmark Headquarters, Shop in the Crown Center or catch a game at one of the many sport venues in the city.
 Nearby in Independence, Missouri you can visit the Harry S Truman Presidential Library.
 You can also take a day trip to St. Joseph, Missouri to see where Jesse James was killed and where the Pony Express was headquartered.
 You can continue in the Old West by going to the Lewis and Clark Visitor Center and museum in Nebraska City.
 In Iowa you can visit the Waubonsie State Park to hike and visit hills in Iowa.
-I have visited the area a couple times the most recent being 2015.
+I have visited the area a few times the most recent being 2023.

 Getting to Kansas City and Transportation